 Paying for health services can be a frustrating process for patients.
 In fact, 65% of patients would consider switching healthcare providers for a better payment experience.
-As billing and payment technology continues to evolve, health service providers can provide patients with more solutions to complete transactions.
+As billing and payment technology continues to evolve, health service providers can provide patients with more solutions to collect payments.

 Patients can pay in person at their point of care, but they can also pay online or through mobile apps.
 Optimizing your payment collection process is important to improving your patients’ experience.
 The best ways to collect payments for health services are to: